This Queen Elizabeth cake is a lightly sweet date cake, topped with a brown sugar, butter and coconut broiled topping. A Canadian classic cake.

-Despite the name of this cake, this Queen Elizabeth Cake is more associated with Canada, than Britain, as it is here that it found a lot of fans.
-This cake really took hold here in the early 1950’s, around the time of the coronation of Queen Elizabeth II and is still being made and enjoyed here many years later.
-This delicious cake truly does stand the test of time.
+Despite the name of this cake, this Queen Elizabeth Cake is classically Canadian!
+This delicious date cake really took hold here in the early 1950’s, around the time of the coronation of Queen Elizabeth II and is still being made and enjoyed here many years later.

-The lovely Queen Elizabeth Cake is somewhat reminiscent of the cake part of sticky toffee pudding cake, but on top, rather than a toffee sauce, this one is topped with butter, brown sugar and coconut and broiled until bubbly and golden.
-The caramel-coconut topping is the perfect sweet topping for the just barely sweet date cake.
+The lovely Queen Elizabeth Cake is somewhat reminiscent of the cake part of sticky toffee pudding cake, but on top, rather than a toffee sauce, this one is topped with a butter, brown sugar and coconut mixture, that is broiled until bubbly and golden.
+The caramel-coconut topping is the perfect sweet topping for the date cake.

-As a bonus, this cake stays fresh for days on the counter, so it is one that is especially suited to making ahead.
+Queen Elizabeth Cake stays fresh for days on the counter, so it is one that is especially suited to making ahead or enjoying over several days.
+Especially lovely with a cup of tea.

-Dates – no need to use expensive dates here (unless you want to :).
+Dates – no need to use expensive dates here, unless you want to.
 The standard block of cooking dates in the baking aisle is just fine here.
+I am also a fan of Medjool dates for this cake.
+If using Medjool dates, be sure to pit them!

 Coconut – You can use sweetened or unsweetened coconut here.
 I usually use sweetened.
 I do suggest you stick with shredded coconut, as it makes for nice texture and a prettier cake, I think.